leocabeza/the-movie-db/README.md

 ## Compatibility

-It works out of the box for modern browsers and node versions greater than 10.
+It works out of the box for modern browsers and node versions greater or equal to v8.6.0 (`lint-staged`'s minimum node version support).

 ## Installation